Hughshine/notes/Concurrency_AlgosAndTheories/0x01_Overview.md

 safety: something bad will never happen.

-liveness: something good will happen, but we don't know when. (是不是可以理解为有限步可到达？)
+liveness: something good will happen, but we don't know when.

 ### For sequential programs